Clover Farm Share Program (CSAs)

 Is Clover doing all the work?

-NO. We’re doing very little.
+NO. We’re doing very little (just some marketing!)
 It’s the farmers that are growing your great food (and ours too).
 We’re just hoping to create a convenient way for you all to connect.

 Does Clover take a cut?

-No. The farmers have been asked this year to build a small fee into each share price that will cover the cost of credit card processing, the bins we’re going to supply, and the advertising we’re doing on behalf of the farmers.
+No. The farmers have been asked to build a small fee into each share price that will cover the cost of credit card processing and the advertising we’re doing on behalf of the farmers.
 But there is no fee taken by Clover to cover our time and space.
-I’m not promising we’ll never add a fee, but for this year at least we’re able to make sure your money goes to the farmers.
+I’m not promising we’ll never add a fee, but for this year at least we’re able to make sure your money goes straight to the farmers.

 Why is Clover doing this?